Care recruitment FAQs

 - You'll receive ongoing support including shadowing an experience member of your team to ensure you are confident in the job you're doing.

 - There is even opportunities for you to undertake formal qualifications such as, NVQs or QCFs.
 If you want to progress in your career, we are more than happy to support you with that.
-Have a read of Thomas' story to see how you could develop with us.
 Our dedicated learning and development team have a number of courses that all staff can take advantage of to help them move forward in their profession.

 Can I refer someone to work for ECL?

 - Absolutely!
-If you're employed by ECL and refer a friend who is then employed because of your referral, you could be eligible to receive up to £1,000
+If you're employed by ECL and refer a friend who is then employed because of your referral, you could be eligible to receive up to £1,500 (subject to terms, conditions, and change)

 Will I get paid mileage?